c-daly/next_site/posts/ai-as-search.md

 3. Instruction following: Fine-tuning on human instructions (InstructGPT, ChatGPT) produces models that follow user intent, refuse harmful requests, and admit uncertainty.

-4. Code generation: Trained on GitHub and StackOverflow, models like Codex can translate natural languagespecifications to working code in multiple programming languages.
+4. Code generation: Trained on GitHub and StackOverflow, models like Codex can translate natural language specifications to working code in multiple programming languages.

 5. Multimodal understanding: CLIP and GPT-4 integrate vision and language, grounding linguistic representations in perceptual data.